calaldees/teachingWorkshops/teacherEducation/code-review.md

     * Can any parts of simplified or use less lines of code?
 </details>

 Commenting on 'Pull requests'.
-Use the real industry tools.
+Use the real industry tools?